kiratarik/sei-fifty-seven-project-one/README.md

 Then i addded the controlls description and title.

-Then i wrote the Readme before fixing a bug.
+Then i wrote the Readme before fixing some bugs.

 Overall there was a lot of coding and then checking and then finding where I went wrong.
 In some cases such as the Hold and Next areas there was a lot of searching involved.